As of October 17, 2018, cannabis is no longer considered a “controlled substance” in Canada.

 Licenses came from Health Canada.
 Hemp plant cultivation is also legal for those licensed by Health Canada to produce grain, fiber, and seed.

 Cannabis for Medical Purposes in Canada

 They can discuss whether or not marijuana is a good option for their medical condition and symptoms.

-If the answer is yes, the practitioner will provide a medical document, or authorization, to legally obtain, possess and use cannabis to treat your condition and symptoms.
+If the answer is yes, the practitioner will provide a medical document or authorization to legally obtain, possess, and use cannabis to treat your condition and symptoms.

 They also have the right to designate someone else to produce the marijuana for them .
-Under ACMPR, they may only grow a limited about of cannabis at any given time.
+Under ACMPR, they may only grow a limited amount of cannabis at any given time.

-Accessing Cannabis Legally in Canada from a Licensed Producer
+Accessing Cannabis Legally in Canada

 - Complete that licensed producer’s registration form online or in-person